-Student Policies, Reports and Procedures
+Student Policies, Reports, Procedures and Title IX

 - Alcohol and Other Drugs – A Policy and Resource Guide for UIS Students and Employees (pdf) – A Policy and Resource Guide for Students and Employees at the University of Illinois at Springfield